ikorotkaya/react-router-lesson-starter/README.md

 Initial commit is the initial state of the project from Codecademy "Full-Stack Engineer" Path.

-During this lesson I got to know how:
+During this lesson I got to know how to:

 - Use the *Route* component to add routes to the application
 - Use the *Route* component’s **path** prop to specify static routes (those without URL parameters, eg. /users) and dynamic routes (those with URL parameters, eg /users/:userId)